 The name of the icon Trooditissa was given this miraculous image on the name of the Troodos mountain range, where the monastery is located.
 English explorer S. Baker (1821-1893), who lived in a monastery in the year 1879, figuratively said that this monastery is the closest to heaven.

-Traditionally, the foundation of the monastery is associated with the appearance of icons in Cyprus, which, according to legend, was painted by St. Luke and brought to the island during the period of iconoclasm ascetic monk.
-His name history has not preserved.
-He arrived on the island about 762 787 years before he lived in the monastery of St. Nicholas at Akrotiri, is at the VI Ecumenical Council in the reign of Empress Irene of Athens was not restored the veneration of icons.
-After the triumph of Orthodoxy the monk left the monastery in a secluded place, taking with him an icon.
-This place has become a cave not far from the modern monastery, which is known today as the Cave Trooditissa.
+Traditionally, the foundation of the monastery is associated with the appearance in Cyprus of the icon, which, according to legend, was written by Evangelist Luke and brought to the island during the iconoclasm monk ascetic.
+His name did not save the story.
+He arrived on the island about 762 year and until 787 year he lived in the monastery of St. Nicholas in Akrotiri, while at the VI Ecumenical Council the icon-worship was not restored to the reign of the Empress Irina of Athens.
+After the triumph of Orthodoxy, the monk left the monastery in a more secluded place, taking with him the icon.
+This place was a cave near the modern monastery, which is known today as the cave of Trooditissa.
 Then came the difficult years for Cyprus.
 This is the period of Arab raids.
-Unknown monk died, perhaps during one of them.
-Icon seemed to be lost forever.
-But through the years it proved to be a newfound sanctuary.
-And in place of its acquisition in the year based 990 monastery.
-Create monastery dates back to the next legend.
+An unknown monk died, perhaps during one of them.
+The icon seemed to be lost forever.
+But through the years the shrine proved to be newly found.
+And on the site of its acquisition in 990 the monastery is based.
+The creation of the monastery goes back to the following tradition.

 A godly shepherd from a nearby village noticed the unusual mysterious light over the mountain.
 With other pious Christians with great difficulty he reached the cave and found in it the miraculous icon of Our Lady in front of her and kindled the lamp.